Ray Donn

-Ray Donn (7 August 1937, in Poplar, East London, England) is an English entrepreneur and businessman-turned-actor.
+Ray Donn (7 August 1937, in Poplar, East London, England) was an English entrepreneur and businessman-turned-actor.

 Raphael Siratsky (Ray Donn) born London's East End 7 August 1937 eldest of four children his single mother Rose Siratsky (aka Donn) 1906–1979 (Seamstress) born Wapping 26 October 1906.

 Mothers parents, Israel (1878–1933) & Hilda Siratsky (1885–1950) Jewish/Polish emigrants (1905), they had 8 children (6 girls 2 boys) & settled in Upper North Street Poplar East London trading as a barber.

 Businessman

 Donn began his professional life in 1961 and spent 36 years running pubs, clubs and hotels, such as the Pegasus from 1961 to 1968, the Goat from 1968 to 1970, the Valley Club from 1970 to 1984, and Syndale Park Motel from 1984 to 1997.

 In addition, from 1970 to 1985, he directed Ray Donn (Leisure) Ltd. as an entertainment and management agency, booking artists for clubs, theatre and TV clients, with clients at the time including Jim Bowen and Bobby Davro.

-From 1966–1980 he produced and directed the annual Publand Variety Show featuring the top performers from pub and club entertainment, presenting the show at major London theatres and concluding at the London Palladium.
+From 1966 to 1980 he produced and directed the annual Publand Variety Show featuring the top performers from pub and club entertainment, presenting the show at major London theatres and concluding at the London Palladium.
 Proceeds from the shows going to the Entertainment Artistes' Benevolent Fund.

 Service

 Donn served on the management committee of the Entertainment Artistes' Benevolent Fund for 35 years from 1974 to 2009.

 The fund provides and maintains Brinsworth House as a residential home for retired members of the entertainment profession and/or their dependents.
 Brinsworth House is itself supported by income from the proceeds of the annual Royal Variety Performance and other fund-raising events.
 Donn has been presented to the Queen, the Queen Mother and Prince Charles on numerous occasions in the capacity of Honorable Treasurer for the fund, a position he held for the 13 years from 1995 to 2008.

 Ray Donn was initiated into Chelsea Lodge No.3098 on 19 September 1997, and installed as 100th Master, May 2004.

-He was also a founder member and first secretary of the Comedians' Golfing Society from 1978–1984, and since 1997 has been Honorary Treasurer of the Vaudeville Golfing Society, a fraternity of professional entertainers.
+He was also a founder member and first secretary of the Comedians' Golfing Society from 1978 to 1984, and since 1997 has been Honorary Treasurer of the Vaudeville Golfing Society, a fraternity of professional entertainers.